 The maternal mortality rate in the United States is higher than any comparable high-income nation.
 One third of pregnancy-related deaths occur from one week to one year postpartum (the “fourth trimester”) and more than half are preventable.
-Beyond mortality, many more women also experience morbidities from physical and mental health conditions in the year after childbirth.
+Beyond mortality, many more postpartum people experience morbidities from physical and mental health conditions in the year after childbirth.

 Medicaid, the public health insurance program for low-income Americans that covers nearly half of all U.S. births, has been an underused tool in the effort to reduce postpartum maternal mortality and morbidity.
-This is partly the result of the lack of systematic data available to help direct and prioritize policymakers’ efforts to improve the health of new mothers.
+This is partly the result of the lack of systematic data available to help direct and prioritize policymakers’ efforts to improve health in the postpartum period.

-This project aims to drive the development and evaluation of evidence-based Medicaid policies to improve the health of women in the year after childbirth.
-Starting in 2020, new mothers are being contacted to participate in the Postpartum Assessment of Women Survey (PAWS), a first-of-its-kind multi-state survey on health outcomes, overall well-being, experience of care, as well as health care access, quality, costs, and barriers for women one-year postpartum.
+This project aims to drive the development and evaluation of evidence-based Medicaid and other social policies to improve the health of postpartum people in the year after a child is born.
+In 2020, we started recruitment for the Postpartum Assessment of Health Survey (PAHS), a first-of-its-kind multi-state survey on health outcomes, overall well-being, experience of care, as well as health care access, quality, costs, and barriers in the postpartum year.
 This data will be used to help advocacy organizations, governments and medical professional organizations develop recommendations for improvements to health and social policy – and the Medicaid program in particular – that have the potential to meaningfully affect maternal health.

 In Partnership With: